Integrity and

 If

-appearance of someone or a group of people, you might develop a habit or tendency
+of someone or a group of people, you might develop a tendency or habit of

 Your